Julian Hodge Institute Of Applied Macroeconomics

 Roger Bootle, Chairman of Capital Economics.
 View Transcript

 2016: Are We Getting it Right on Pensions?

 Professor Nick Barr, London School of Economics.
 View Transcript

 2015: Is the Chinese Growth Miracle Over?

 Mr David Smith, Economic Editor of the Sunday Times.
 View Transcript

 2014: Where Now For Bank Regulation?
 Some Lessons From Economic History

-Professor Emeritus of Economic History at the CASS Business School, City University, London View Transcript
+Professor Forrest Capie, Professor Emeritus of Economic History, Cass Business School View Transcript

 2013: The Euro Crisis